jamesseanwright/time-worm/README.md

 ## Judges' Feedback
 > Nice parallax effect, an interesting way to show how you lose a life, cool sounds.

-- Ewa Mazur
+-Ewa Mazur

 > Very creative, fun, could do with more polish.

-- Pablo Navarro
+-Pablo Navarro

 > Funny I can actually get hit while rewinding time :-) *mashes space repeatedly*

-- Tomasz Wesołowski
+-Tomasz Wesołowski